-Variable rate general obligation and revenue bonds - The variable rate bonds, 2001 Series A and Series B revenue bonds are supported by a periodically renewable letter of credit that expires September 30, 2020.
-The variable rate bonds, 2011, 2012, 2015 Series A and Series B, Series 2017, and Series 2017 A and B do not have liquidity facilities.
+The variable rate bonds, Series 2001A and B, Series 2017A and B and Series 2019 A and B have acceleration clauses (declaring outstanding balances immediately due).
+The variable rate bonds, Series 2011, Series 2012, and Series 2017 A and B do not have liquidity facilities.

-Financial policy reserves - In addition to bond reserves related to Sewer Revenue Bonds, Water Quality maintains liquidity and asset management reserves totaling \$34.8 million at December 31, 2018.
+Financial policy reserves - In addition to bond reserves related to Sewer Revenue Bonds, Water Quality maintains liquidity and asset management reserves totaling \$35.4 million at December 31, 2019.

-Compliance with bond resolutions - With respect to the year ended December 31, 2018, Water Quality complied with all financial covenants stipulated by its bond resolutions.
+Compliance with bond resolutions - With respect to the year ended December 31, 2019, Water Quality complied with all financial covenants stipulated by its bond resolutions.